codefresh-io/cap-docs.codefresh.io/_docs/pipelines/advanced-workflows.md

 [...]
 ```

-In full parallel mode, the order of steps inside the `codefresh.yml` is **not** affecting the order of execution at all.
+In full parallel mode, the order of steps inside the `codefresh.yml` **does not** affect the order of execution at all.
 The Codefresh pipeline engine instead:

-1. Evaluates all steps conditions *at the same* time
+1. Evaluates all step-conditions *at the same* time
 2. Executes those that have their requirements met
 3. Starts over with the remaining steps
-4. Stops when there no more steps to evaluate
+4. Stops when there are no more steps to evaluate

-This means that in parallel mode the conditions of a step are evaluated **multiple times** as the Codefresh execution engine is trying to find which steps it should run next.
+This means that in parallel mode the conditions of a step are evaluated **multiple times** as the Codefresh execution engine tries to find which steps it should run next.
 This implication is very important when you try to understand the order of step execution.

 Notice also that in parallel mode, if you don't define any step conditions, Codefresh will try to run **all** steps at once, which is probably not what you want in most cases.